The Search for Snout

+The audiobook is narrated by American actor Vincent Marzello.

 Plot summary

 The Search For Snout picks up where the previous book left off.
 Introducing the crew of the Galactic Patrol vessel Ferkel to his earthling mother proves to be as difficult as predicted, and explaining that he's going with them to find his semi-alien father is an even harder task.
 But the real trouble starts when they find out that BKR (the pain-loving alien psycho antagonist) is on the loose, having taken control of the Ferkel's sister ship Merkel while the ship was delivering him to prison.
 The crew of the Ferkel has been ordered to seek out their enemy and recapture him.

 After they question Smorkus Flinders (a muscle-bound alien from Dimension X) and learn something of BKR's current plan, Rod is contacted again by his friend Snout, master of the mental arts.
 Partly inspired by this contact, Grakker (the ship's commander) decides to break off from the Galactic Patrol and head for the Mentat instead, the school where Snout became a master of the Mental Arts (incidentally, the building is one big PLANT).
 There, he hopes to find a clue that could lead them to their fallen friend.
 During the journey, Grakker reveals some of his past, including how he got to know both Snout and BKR.
 Smorkus Flinders, having escaped from his suspended animation pod, manages to capture the entire crew... except for Elspeth (Rod's all-human cousin), who stowed away and was also in suspended animation as punishment.
 She manages to stop Smorkus and rescue the others.
 Also as a result of the battle, Rod's chibling (a small furball from dimension X) is injured from being thrown into a wall.

 Later that night, Rod learns that his friend was forced into his third stage of life: a two-part animal.
 The first half, which is then named Seymour, resembles a squashed, hairless blue cat with four (later six) legs, a long tail, and a similar neck with a gigantic eyeball at one end.
 The other half is named Edgar, and looks the same as before.
 While both appear to have separate minds, Seymour is the half that is truly sentient, holding their shared brain in his body.

 Soon after, they arrive at the Mentat and meet with the 'Head' Council, who are unable to help.
 However, they do reveal that all the messages which came from Snout are, in part, due to a direct link between Rod's mind and Snout's, created by an incident involving direct brain-to-brain training in the first book.
 They also question Smorkus Flinders, and through him contact BKR.
 Though they cannot help in regard to the Ferkada that Snout mentioned, they do agree to try and cure Smorkus Flinders, reverting him from a monster to a Normal (the species he used to be until he was caught in a nasty Reality Quake and turned into a monster).